Delhi: L-G replies to Manish Sisodia’s letter on hospitals probe, says ‘misleading public’

-Delhi Lieutenant Governor V K Saxena Tuesday said that Deputy Chief Minister Manish Sisodia was trying to “mislead the public” regarding the enquiry initiated against Public Works Department (PWD) officers in the case relating to the construction of seven hospitals in city.
+Delhi Lieutenant Governor V K Saxena Tuesday wrote to Chief Minister Arvind Kejriwal and said that Deputy CM Manish Sisodia was trying to “mislead the public” regarding the enquiry initiated against Public Works Department (PWD) officers in the case relating to the construction of seven hospitals in city.

 Saxena had granted ACB permission to investigate the case, a complaint for which was filed by BJP MP Manoj Tiwari.
 Sisodia has called the complaint frivolous, and had said the L-G did not have authority to give sanction for the investigation.
 “You are bulldozing the law only to favour the BJP,” Sisodia had said in his letter.